-- staff and students are regularly reminded to wash their hands after eating - students are strongly discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use EpiPen will be stored in the sick bay for easy access - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.
+- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use Adrenaline autoinjector will be stored at [insert location/s].

+Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.

-Adrenaline autoinjectors for general use
+6. Adrenaline autoinjectors for general use

-Baxter Primary School will maintain a supply of adrenaline autoinjector(s) for general use, as a backup to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.
+Baxter Primary School will maintain a supply of adrenaline autoinjector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first-time reaction at school.

-Adrenaline autoinjectors for general use will be stored in the sick bay and labelled "general use".
+Adrenaline autoinjectors for general use will be stored in the school sick bay and labelled "general use".